All of the key personnel involved are resident in the UK.

 Jonell Rowe (Trustee)

-Jonell is a London and Bristol-based independent writer, director and editor, who first ventured into the Arts through studying Drama and Fine Art at the BRIT School of Performing Arts.
-After graduating in 2011 with both a BTEC National & Extended Diploma in Drama, he went on to complete a writer’s course at the Lyric Hammersmith Theatre in 2012, and together with other creatives, founded the production company “Lionstooth Films”.
+Jonell is a London based independent writer, director and producer, who first ventured into the Arts through studying Drama at the BRIT School of Performing Arts.
+After graduating in 2011 with two BTEC National Diplomas, he then went on to co-found the production company “Lionstooth Films”.
+His style of work focuses on emotions spiralling out of control, affecting an individual’s actions, which in turn affects the world around them.

 With his work focussing on emotions, Jonell has spent time with Thea, and developed a deep interest and support for the Aims of Better Living, which has led to his interest in becoming a Trustee of the Charity.